exaloop/codon/docs/developers/build.md

     `-DLLVM_DIR=llvm-project/install/lib/cmake/llvm` on the first `cmake` command if you followed the instructions above for compiling LLVM.

-## GPU support

-Add `-DCODON_GPU=ON` to the first `cmake` command above to enable GPU support.
-This will require CUDA to be installed on your system.

 ## Jupyter support

 To enable Jupyter support, you will need to build the Jupyter plugin: